gjagnoor/portfolio/src/data/Projects/Portfolio.md

 github: "https://github.com/gjagnoor/portfolio"
 ---

-A personal website showcasing my life and passion projects
+A personal website showcasing my life and passion projects.
+You are already here :)